yantavares/custom-assembly-toolkit/README.md

 The assembler translates liasm source code into the machine code of the hypothetical architecture.
 It operates in a single-pass compilation process, ensuring a straightforward and efficient conversion.

 **[Assembler README](assembler/README.md)**: Detailed information on the assembler can be found in the `assembler` folder.

+For the two-pass assembler, see [Two Pass Assembler README](two-pass-assembler/README.md).

 ### 2. Transpiler
 The transpiler converts liasm assembly code into IA-32 assembly language, allowing the hypothetical programs to be executed on x86 architectures.
 Input and output operations in the transpiled code are implemented using IA-32 assembly instructions, ensuring compatibility with standard x86 I/O mechanisms.